troykyo/dssloopholes.github.io/category/digitalization/Digital Production.md

 ### Case Studies

 **Kornit Digital**  <br>
 Kornit Digital leads in sustainable textile printing with their **on-demand production** approach.
 They integrate **3D printing and digital technologies** through platforms like KornitX, reducing water usage and minimizing waste by producing garments only after orders are placed.
-[Read more here](https://3dprint.com/290237/kornit-showcases-the-future-of-sustainable-digital-fashion-3d-and-otherwise/)
+[Read more here](https://www.kornit.com/ )

 **TextileGenesis**   <br>
 TextileGenesis leverages **blockchain-powered digital twins** to trace sustainable fibers like **TENCEL™**.
 Their platform ensures full transparency across the supply chain, helping brands achieve sustainability goals by reducing waste and optimizing material use.
-[Read more here](https://www.fashionunited.uk/news/business/how-blockchain-is-paving-the-way-for-greater-transparency-sustainability-within-the-fashion-industry/2020112751864)
+[Read more here](https://textilegenesis.com/)

 **Valaclava**   <br>
-Valaclava's **digital-first fashion** model allows customers to purchase a **digital twin** of a garment, customize it, and produce the physical item only after confirming the digital version.
-This reduces overproduction and integrates **NFTs** for product traceability.
-[Read more here](https://juststyle.nridigital.com/issue15/digital_twins_in_fashion)
+PlatformE has recently developed a new collection, Valaclava: a phygital, on-demand collection which proves how a primarily physical brand can engage effectively with the Metaverse and at the same time ensure a circular approach.
+Valaclava was born as an innovation project and a case study.
+It is structured on end-to-end solutions connecting everything PlatformE does best:  3D digital product creation, on-demand manufacturing, across a connected network of technology providers.[Read more here](https://www.platforme.com/)
  <br>

  **PlatformE**